Can you buy a house with cryptocurrencies?

 When it comes to cryptocurrencies, lenders are still evolving their knowledge of the space.
 Regulators and mortgage entities are just beginning to put out their subjective guidelines on how to assess the creditworthiness of crypto assets.

-Fannie Mae is currently requiring proceeds from Bitcoin and other digital currencies to be converted into U.S. currency in order to be eligible assets when underwriting a loan, and is requiring documentation showing the digital currency was owned by the borrower.
+Fannie Mae and Freddie Mac currently require proceeds from Bitcoin and other digital currencies to be converted into U.S. currency in order to be eligible assets when underwriting a loan, and is requiring documentation showing the digital currency was owned by the borrower.

 The road ahead